Mossman Gorge, Queensland: History

-In September 1940, the Protector of Aboriginals at Mossman Gorge wrote to the Director of Native Affairs in relation to the unsuitability of the Aboriginal reserve on the Daintree River.
+In September 1940, the Protector of Aboriginals at Mossman Gorge wrote to the Director of Native Affairs about the unsuitability of the Aboriginal reserve on the Daintree River.
 He noted that the land was too steep to be cultivated and there were no suitable building sites on the reserve.
 After Seventh Day Adventist missionary, Jardine Green, departed from the Daintree Camp in 1940, Pastor William Arehurst and his wife, who belonged to the Assemblies of God church, offered to take over and establish a mission station near the old reserve.

 Pastor H S G Davidson ran the mission until his resignation in December 1945.
 During his time, Davidson made several unsuccessful attempts to increase his control over the Aboriginal people on the mission by requesting to be appointed a superintendent.
 The Director of Native Affairs Office, however, would only appoint a superintendent if the land on which the mission was situated was gazetted as an Aboriginal reserve.
 This was not possible unless the land, which was owned by the church, was surrendered to the Crown.

 Eventually, in 1947, the Assembly of God church offered to sell the mission to the government.
 The purchase was not approved; the church then attempted to offer the mission to the government under a deed of trust.
 This option was also rejected.

 On 5 July 1962, the Assembly of God advised that arrangements to close down the Daintree Mission had been completed and that the Daintree Mission families had been transferred to the Mossman Gorge Mission.

 In 1973, one of the last Assembly of God missionaries at the Gorge Mission departed, and the mission was handed over to the Australian Inland Mission.
 Towards the end of the 1970s, the Brethren replaced the Church of Christ as missionaries at Mossman Gorge.
 At the end of 1995, the Brethren departed, leaving only itinerant missionaries.